 ..is Win’Doek hierso!

-- Namibian contributors residing in other parts of Namibia;
+- Namibians, or those of Namibian descent, residing in Namibia;

-Only original content will be published.
+Only original work will be considered.
 Previously published work (in any medium) is not accepted.

 Copyrights of published content are owned by individual contributors in their personal capacities.